 The EC designation expired in 2004 and EZ and RC designations generally expired at the end of 2009.
 However, the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, Pub.
 L. No. 111-312 extended the Empowerment Zone and DC Enterprise Zone designations to December 31, 2011.

-Following the end of the first EZ designation extension on December 31, 2011, the American Taxpayer Relief Act (ATRA) of 2012, signed into law by President Obama on January 2, 2013, provided for an extension of the Empowerment Zone designations for Empowerment Zone Tax Credit purposes only until December 31, 2013.
+Following the end of the first EZ designation extension on December 31, 2011, the American Taxpayer Relief Act (ATRA) of 2012, signed into law on January 2, 2013, provided for an extension of the Empowerment Zone designations for Empowerment Zone Tax Credit purposes only until December 31, 2013.
 The ATRA of 2012 did not extend the designation of the DC Enterprise Zone.

 The fourth retroactive extension of the Empowerment Zone designation, for the purpose claiming EZ tax credits only, was the Protecting Americans from Tax Hikes Act of 2015 (PATH), signed into law December 18, 2015, and extended the EZ designation for the purpose of businesses and entities claiming EZ tax incentives until December 31, 2016.

 For the EZ designation extension, IRS Notice 2016-28, issued on April 11, 2016 explained a one step process stating that “any nomination for an Empowerment Zone with a current termination date (as amended by CRTRA, Notice 2013–38, and Notice 2015–26) of December 31, 2014, is deemed to be amended to provide for a new termination date of December 31, 2016, unless the nominating entity sends written notification to the IRS by May 24, 2016...”
 As of June 2016, no Empowerment Zone declined the nomination.